-Of the beneficiaries who were hospitalized, 28% died in the hospital and 27% were discharged to their homes.
+Of the beneficiaries who were hospitalized, 21% died and 32% were discharged to their homes.
 The others moved from the hospital to skilled nursing facilities (22%), home health care (14%), hospice (5%) or other health care settings, CMS says.

-Medicare is the federal health insurance program for people age 65 and older and some younger people with disabilities.
+Medicare is the federal health insurance program for people who are age 65 and older or have certain disabilities.

 Virus afflicts people of color, the elderly and the poor

 The coronavirus appears to be affecting people of color, older adults and the poor in greater numbers, and that disparity also shows up in the Medicare data.